 What are the side effects of taking Molly or other club drugs?

-On top of the damage molly addiction can bring to one’s professional and social life, the negative effects of MDMA are felt both immediately the day after and for years after the drug is ingested.
+On top of the damage molly addiction can bring to one’s professional and social life, the negative effects of MDMA are felt both the day after drug usage and for years after the drug is ingested.

 The day after taking molly, people typically suffer from a mix of symptoms, such as:

 - Struggle to sleep through the night

 - Brain damage and cognition issues

 Signs and symptoms of an addiction to club drugs